The scene in the card.

 The meaning of the number 2.

 In Tarot, the practice of Numerology comes into play when interpreting the cards and the number two represents duality, partnership, coming together, joint creative ventures, union and the alchemy that occurs when two or more hearts or minds are joined.
 The number 2 also relates to the High Priestess in its energy which therefore has a dominant feminine feeling to it.
 Each Tarot card is related to a particular number which enhances the meaning of each Tarot card.
-For more information on how numbers impact your own life and personality, click here.

 The meaning of Cups in Tarot.